syahfei-venturo/multi-ai-advisor-mcp/README.md

    - Claude receives all responses and synthesizes a comprehensive answer

 3. Each model can have a different "persona" or role assigned, encouraging diverse perspectives.

+### Query Modes

+The `query-models` tool supports two modes:

+- **Sync Mode (default)**: Automatically waits for results
+  - Blocks until all models respond
+  - Returns results directly
+  - Maximum wait time: 10 minutes
+  - Best for interactive use

+- **Async Mode**: Set `wait_for_completion: false` for manual polling
+  - Returns a job ID immediately
+  - Use `get-job-progress` to check status
+  - Use `get-job-result` to retrieve results when complete
+  - Best for long-running queries or when you need non-blocking execution

 ## Troubleshooting